 What do you get if you turn a church into a bookshop?
-You get Leakey’s Bookshop in Inverness.
+No, it’s not a joke question, even if it does sound like one of those terrible riddles you find in a Christmas cracker.
+The answer is: Leakey’s Bookshop in Inverness.

-Often hailed the most beautiful bookshop in Scotland, and quite possibly the UK, I couldn’t wait to get inside.
+Often hailed the most beautiful bookshop in Scotland, and quite possibly the UK, I couldn’t wait to explore inside.

 A paradise for bookworms

-Back in 1982, Leakey’s stock was spread out in two small shops in Inverness (it’s a small city in the Scottish Highlands if you’re wondering).
-In 1994, they began the process of converting an old Gaelic church into their present business of one huge, magical bookshop.
+Back in 1982, Leakey’s stock was spread out in two small shops in Inverness, a small city in the Scottish Highlands.
+This set up wasn’t practical at all so they started looking for a new premise.
+They found it and in 1994 they began the process of converting an old Gaelic church into their present business.
+Today, Leakey’s is one huge, magical bookshop.

 Inside Leakey’s Bookshop